ember-learn/ember-times-tools/README.md

 ## Troubleshooting Goodbits

 - If there are bullets, remove any blank line between regular non-bulleted text & first line of bulleted text
-- If there is ``` code block text, consider manually deleting the copied over code block in the Goodbits editor.
-Instead, you can try simply copying and pasting the ``` code block from the blog URL.
+- If there is code block text (three backticks), consider manually deleting the copied over code block in the Goodbits editor.
+Instead, you can try simply copying and pasting the code block from the blog URL.
 - Should be covered by `ember-times-tools` bot, but if not do double curlies manually: `{{` must be written as `{{ opening_double_curly() }}`, and `}}` as `{{ closing_double_curly() }}`.
 - No double curlies in Titles.
 Causes the word within double curlies to not appear at all.
 - If there are buttons, add manually.
 Delete the button in text and change to Content > Button in Goodbits.